PMMS-Ltd/pms_docs/docs/Management/Client.md

 PM  |  This is a drop-down list of maintenance department members which allows all clients managed by a particular Property Manager to be selected.

 ---
+## Refresh List
+The list of currently displayed clients can be refreshed by clicking on the <button class="btn btn-xs btn-success"><i class="fa fa-fw fa-refresh"></i>Refresh</button> button.

+---
+## Print Client List
+Once a desired list of clients has been achieved by applying filters the list can be printed by clicking the <button class="btn btn-xs btn-info"><i class="fa fa-fw fa-print"></i>Print</button> button.

+!!! info "NOTE:"
+    This will only print what is currently displayed on the screen.
+If the list of Clients spans multiple pages, please make sure that "All" has been selected from the page-size drop-down.
+---
 ## Client Details
-Once a client has been chosen from the Client List, the Cleint Details can be shown be clicking <button class="btn btn-xs btn-primary"><i class="fa fa-fw fa-eye"></i> View</button>
+Once a client has been chosen from the Client List, the Client Details can be shown be clicking <button class="btn btn-xs btn-primary"><i class="fa fa-fw fa-eye"></i> View</button>

 The Client Details screen contains several panels (each with a title that describes its contents), a number of statistics boxes (similar to the User Dashboard), and a tab menu at the upper right.